 sqlite-wasm

-SQLite now has an official WASM build.
+As of late 2022, SQLite has an official Wasm build.
 Only a synchronous build is supported.
+The following VFS options are available:

 opfs